Posted on Mar 20, 2020

 [DocPanel] What are some potential pitfalls that could compromise PET scan accuracy?

 Every modality has its advantages and its pitfalls.
 For instance, a CT or MRI scan might show certain findings that look abnormal.
 But on an FDG PET scan, the area may look completely normal.
 That doesn’t automatically mean there’s no cancer.
-The same goes for the versus circumstances.
+The same goes for the versus circumstance.

 Now, of course, there’s some nuance in all image interpretation.
 It’s just significantly heightened for PET.
 And one has to be really familiar with the nuclear scan component to understand what that nuance is.
-It’s very tempting to look at the CT or MRI and just kinda add on the PET instead of taking the nuanced interpretation of combining the data together to draw a cumulative interpretation.
+It’s very tempting to look at the CT or MRI and just kinda add on the PET instead of taking the nuanced interpretation of combining the data to draw a cumulative interpretation.

 [DocPanel] How does training impact a radiologist’s ability to read PET scans accurately?